 What are MOFs?

 Metal-Organic Frameworks (MOFs) are crystalline, hybrid materials containing metal ions and organic molecules; components that together forms a three-dimensional structure.
 The material is known for its high porosity and large surfaces and its components allow for various combinations of organic and inorganic blocks.
-These blocks give rise to millions of different structures.
+These blocks give rise to millions of different possible structures.

 How is it produced?